Heading on an adventure? Compare affordable backpacker travel insurance for up to 18 months.

 5. Cover for unexpected cancellations

-If you need to cancel your trip unexpectedly you may face loosing money to pre-booked accommodation, flights and activities.
-Luckily, backpacker policies offer cover for sudden cancellations and disruptions.
+If you need to cancel your trip unexpectedly you may face losing money for pre-booked accommodation, flights and activities.
+Luckily, most backpacker policies offer cover for sudden cancellations and disruptions.

 6. Cover for backpacker items

-Whether it's a GoPro, your laptop, or your camping gear, loosing these items on a long term trip is not ideal.
-Backpacking policies usually offer a high cover limit for stolen or damaged items so you can replace your items and continue backpacking.
+Whether it's a GoPro, your laptop, or your camping gear, losing valuable items on a long term trip is not ideal.
+Backpacking policies usually offer a high cover limit for stolen or damaged items so you can replace your items and continue on your travels.

 |Brand||Maximum length covered in one trip||*Can cover be extended?||Enquire|